Realiserad/fish-ai/DEVELOPMENT.md

 Use [conventional commits](https://www.conventionalcommits.org) when writing commit messages.
-This repository uses tooling which relies on the conventional commits specification for incrementing the version number and compute changelogs.
+This repository uses tooling which relies on the conventional commits specification for incrementing the version number and computing changelogs.

 ## Create a release